Basis-Theory/docs/source/includes/elements/_elements_services.md

 See [CardModel](#element-types-card-element) for the resolved value type.
 The `Promise` will reject with an [error](#elements-services-errors) if the response status is not in the 2xx range.

-Internally, `BasisTheory.elements.atomicCards.create` calls [Create Atomic Card API](/api-reference/#atomic-cards-create-atomic-card).
+Internally, `BasisTheory.atomicCards.create` calls [Create Atomic Card API](/api-reference/#atomic-cards-create-atomic-card).

 You can fetch this same data later with [Get an Atomic Card API](/api-reference/#atomic-cards-get-an-atomic-card).